-Project oversight is provided by the GSS Board of Overseers that consists of prominent scholars with expertise in survey research, other social and behavioral methodologies, and a range of substantive areas.
-Board members review major project operations and participate in the initiation and development of topical modules.
-Board members represent the interests of the research communities that use the GSS.
-New Board members are nominated by the current board and usually serve four-year terms.
-It is expected that proposals will be designed so that the Board of Overseers will continue to fulfill its important functions.
+The PSID's current Board of Governance is an independent group.
+Board members are independent of the NSF and the current awardee; they represent the interests of the research and policy communities that use the PSID.
+New board members are nominated by the current board and serve for two-year, renewable terms.
+It is expected that proposals will be designed so that the Board will continue to fulfill its important functions.